Our people

 Professor David S. Winlaw

-Prof. Winlaw is a pediatric and congenital heart surgeon at Cincinnati Children’s Hospital.
+Prof. Winlaw is a paediatric and congenital heart surgeon at Ann and Robert H. Lurie Children’s Hospital of Chicago.
 His research expertise includes translational research in bioengineering and genetics and clinical outcomes research.
-He is a Professor at the University of Cincinnati College of Medicine and an Honorary Professor at the University of Sydney.
-He was formerly the Vivienne and Ross Hobson Professor in Pediatric Cardiac Disease at the University of Sydney and The Sydney Children’s Hospital Network.
+He is also a Professor at the Northwestern University, IL.
+He was formerly a paediatric and congenital heart surgeon at Cincinnati Children’s Hospital, the Vivienne and Ross Hobson Professor in paediatric cardiac disease at the University of Sydney and The Sydney Children’s Hospital Network.

 Professor David F. Fletcher